-What Causes Buerger’s disease?
+What Is Buerger’s Disease?

-While the link between tobacco and Buerger’s disease isn’t totally clear, your genes might play a role.
+Doctors aren’t sure exactly what causes this condition.
+Your genes might play a role.
 Some people may just be more likely to get it.

 - Feel cold, numb, or tingly